CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 In this model, the entire US population is treated as a single population.
 This model uses the general infection, hospitalization, and wastewater components described above, but with the following modifications:

-We first generate a thresholded population-weighted average concentration:
+We first generate a thresholded population-weighted average viral genome concentration in wastewater:

-1. For each week and site, if the site has more than one sample in that week, compute the mean concentration across those samples.
-This associates each site and week with a single wastewater concentration.
+1. For each week and site, if the site has more than one sample in that week, compute the mean genome concentration across those samples.
+This associates each site and week with a single genome concentration.
-1. For each week, compute the weighted mean wastewater concentration across all sites.
+1. For each week, compute the weighted mean genome concentration across all sites.
 The weights are the site population, or 300,000, whichever is lower.
-(The thresholding is intended to prevent large sites from dominating the average concentration.)
+The aim of this thresholding is to prevent large sites from dominating the average concentration.

-This *ad hoc* approach is similar to the algorithm used by Biobot Analytics to derive regional and national aggregate wastewater concentration.
+This approach is similar to the algorithm used by Biobot Analytics to derive regional and national aggregate genome concentration.
 Future iterations of the model will evaluate the validity of this approach.

 We then use this thresholded population-weighted average concentration as the input to the [wastewater viral concentration component](#wastewater-viral-concentration-component).